tum-pbs/pbdl-book/overview-equations.md

 We can then use numerical methods to obtain approximations of a smooth function such as $\mathcal P^*$ via discretization.
-This invariably introduce discretization errors, which we'd like to keep as small as possible.
+These invariably introduce discretization errors, which we'd like to keep as small as possible.
 These errors can be measured in terms of the deviation from the exact analytical solution, and for discrete simulations of PDEs, they are typically expressed as a function of the truncation error
 $O( \Delta x^k )$, where $\Delta x$ denotes the spatial step size of the discretization.